Flea (musician): Drug addictions

 In February 2018, Flea released an op-ed through Time magazine about the opioid crisis as well as his own personal history of drug addiction about which for most of his career he had been very private.
-Flea hoped that by exposing his past issues with substance abuse that his stories could possibly help others battling their own addictions and raise more awareness on the need for those in the medical community and the government to help those in need.
+Flea hoped that by exposing his past issues with substance use that his stories could possibly help others battling their own addictions and raise more awareness on the need for those in the medical community and the government to help those in need.
 "I've been around substance abuse since the day I was born.
 All the adults in my life regularly numbed themselves to ease their troubles, and alcohol or drugs were everywhere, always.
 I started smoking weed when I was eleven, and then proceeded to snort, shoot, pop, smoke, drop and dragon chase my way through my teens and twenties," Flea said.
 Flea finally kicked his addictions in 1993; however, he revealed that in 2014 when he broke his arm in a snowboard accident he nearly had setbacks due to oxycontin that his doctor prescribed for him: "My doctor put me back together perfectly, and thanks to him I can still play bass with all my heart.
 But he also gave me a two-month supply of Oxycontin.
 The bottle said to take four each day.
 I was high as hell when I took those things.
 It not only quelled my physical pain, but all my emotions as well.
 I only took one a day, but I was not present for my kids, my creative spirit went into decline and I became depressed.
 I stopped taking them after a month, but I could have easily gotten another refill.
 Addiction is a cruel disease, and the medical community, together with the government, should offer help to all of those who need it."